A woman with blonde, wavy hair and red lipstick, sitting on a tufted gray sofa in front of a decorative painting in an indoor setting.

 She obtained a Bachelor of Art in International Studies, with minors in Political Science and Psychology, from The Ohio State University, and a Master of Science in Global Affairs from New York University.
-She was selected as Term Member at the prestigious Council on Foreign Relations.
-She completed executive education coursework in Artificial Intelligence and Business Strategy from MIT, and a research fellowship at the Organization for Security and Co-operation (OSCE) in Prague, Czech Republic and Vienna, Austria.
-Most recently, she studied at the Creative Writing Institute at the American University of Paris and with Yale Writers’ Workshop.
-She was also a writer-in-residence at Château d’Orquevaux in France.
+She studied creative writing at the American University of Paris and Yale Writers’ Workshop, and completed executive education in Artificial Intelligence and Business Strategy from MIT, as well as a research fellowship at the Organization for Security and Co-operation (OSCE) in Prague, Czech Republic and Vienna, Austria.
+She was a term member at the Council on Foreign Relations.

 She champions the arts, technological advancements, neuroscience, marine conservation initiatives, and advocates for trauma recovery and survivors of exploitation, sexual assault and intimate partner violence.
-She also had the unique experience of competing at Miss USA and on CBS’s Survivor, experiences that provided firsthand insight into game theory, social structure, and the complexities of human behavior.
-In her free time, Kimberly is a mother and wife, runner (one marathon, several half-marathons), traveler who has explored five continents and nearly every U.S. state.
+She had the unique experience of being an international model, and competing at MissUSA and on CBS’s Survivor, experiences that provided firsthand insight into game theory, social structure, and the complexities of human behavior.
+In her free time, Kimberly is a mother and wife, runner (one marathon, several half-marathons), traveler who has explored five continents and nearly every state in the United States.
 She is also an avid skier, yogi, certified rescue scuba diver, tennis player, and proud wrangler of her extra-large and lovable dog.

 “In a lifetime we have many options, but not being curious, not seeking truth and knowledge, not understanding people and civilizations, past and present, throughout the cycles of humanity while not enjoying our time on Earth, those aren’t optional for me.
 It’s imperative to who I am, and in how my partner and I are raising our child.”